 Controlling Growth Cycle

-To grow tomatoes in most places in Britain you need to start seed early, nurture the plants, and plant them in a greenhouse or poly tunnel when danger of frost is past.
+To grow tomatoes in most places with cold springs, you need to start seeds early, nurture the plants, and plant them in a greenhouse or polytunnel when the danger of frost is past.
 It’s difficult to grow outdoor tomatoes here thanks to cooler temperatures and Blight, a fungal disease.

 When’s the best time to sow tomato seeds